Testing

 tests/ab/run-all.sh) — runs each port's legacy PHP/Perl/Bash script and the newhzmetrics.pyequivalent side by side, diffs every output table.
 Requirestests/legacy/to be present. - Golden mode (

-Both modes produce the same pass/fail outcome on a current codebase.
-Both modes pass in the current tree.
+The A/B and golden modes produce the same pass/fail outcome on a current codebase.
+CI runs golden plus defensive mode.

 What's tested